NickTaylorRE/multiarch_solver/README.md

 <table>
 <tr valign="top">
 <td width="50%">
 Challenge 3 would be a simple algorithm if not for the rand calls.
-Below is the code showing the algorithm
+Below is the code showing the algorithm.

 ```rust
 srand(input)